Guru Gobind Singh: Sikh scriptures

 The Dasam Granth is attributed to Guru Gobind Singh.
 It incorporates among other things the warrior-saint mythologies of ancient India.

 Piara Singh Padam in his Sri Guru Gobind Singh Ji de Darbari Ratan highlights that Guru Gobind Singh gave as much regard to the pen as to the sword.
+At its peak, the Anandpur Darbar boasted over a hundred poets.

 Guru Gobind Singh is credited in the Sikh tradition with finalizing the Kartarpur Pothi (manuscript) of the Guru Granth Sahib – the primary scripture of Sikhism.
 The final version did not accept the extraneous hymns in other versions and included the compositions of his father Guru Tegh Bahadur.
 Gobind Singh also declared this text to be the eternal Guru for Sikhs.

-Gobind Singh is also credited with the Dasam Granth.
+Guru Gobind Singh is also credited with the Dasam Granth.
 It is a controversial religious text considered to be the second scripture by some Sikhs, and of disputed authority to other Sikhs.
 The standard edition of the text contains 1,428 pages with 17,293 verses in 18 sections.
 The Dasam Granth includes hymns, mythological tales from Hindu texts, a celebration of the feminine in the form of goddess Durga, fables dealing with sexuality, an autobiography, secular stories from the Puranas and the Mahabharata, letters to others such as the Mughal emperor, as well as reverential discussion of warriors and theology.

 In his writings, Guru Gobind Singh uses a variety of pen names such as Shyam, Raam, Kaal, Gobind Das, Gobind Singh, Nanak, and Shah Gobind.

-According to the Bansavlinama, written in 1755 by Kesar Singh Chibbar, Sikhs requested that Gobind Singh merge Dasam Granth with the Guru Granth Sahib.
+According to the Bansavlinama, written in 1769 by Kesar Singh Chibber, Sikhs requested that Gobind Singh merge Dasam Granth with the Guru Granth Sahib.
 Gobind Singh responded to the request by saying, "This is the Adi Guru Granth; The root book.
 That one (Dasam Granth) is only for my diversion.
 Let this be kept in the mind and let the two stay separate."

 The Dasam Granth has a significant role in the initiation and the daily life of devout Khalsa Sikhs.
 Parts of its compositions such as the Jaap Sahib, Tav-Prasad Savaiye and Benti Chaupai are the daily prayers (Nitnem) and sacred liturgical verses used in the initiation of Khalsa Sikhs.

 The handwriting of Guru Gobind Singh while writing Gurmukhi.
 Displayed here is the first chapter of the Charitropakhyan.